|Rothrock Farm Corgis|

 Rothrock's Cocoa Rhun

 Rothrock Farm Gazette Volume II, 2015

-Welcome to the JANUARY, 2015, issue of the Rothrock Farm Gazette.
+Welcome to the March, 2015, issue!
 Scroll down to read articles and see pictures and news of Rothrock Farm puppies!

 Lauren writes that Sully the Brave endured his final puppy shots and shined through with great poise.
 He was composed throughout the ordeal and willing to pose for a few pictures, recording the event.
 In addition, the saga of "My name's Kody, and I don't do corgis," continues.
 Pictures are evidence Lauren produces here to belie Kody's claim.
 Oh well, another one bites the dust.
 Who can resist a precious corgi???